 A student will be asked to exit the program only as a last resort.
 Students are strongly encouraged to meet regularly with their primary supervisor and the Graduate Chair to ensure that they are on track.
 A decision of termination is final.

-In order to take Candidacy exams, a student must have completed 20 c.u.’s of coursework, have no “incompletes” on the transcript, have demonstrated the necessary level of preparation in two East Asian languages, and have passed the European language examination.
+In order to take Candidacy exams, a student must have completed twenty (20) c.u. of coursework, have no “incompletes” on the transcript, have demonstrated the necessary level of preparation in two East Asian languages, and have passed the European or other Asian research language requirement.
 In addition, a student must have written two seminar papers of high quality.
 The student’s advisor should notify the Graduate Chair that papers meeting this standard have been completed before the student is allowed to petition to take the examinations.

-The Candidacy Exams consist of three parts, all of which must be completed within a two-week period:
+The Candidacy exams consist of three parts, and the first two must be completed within a two-week period:

 1) Three written field exams.
 Each of these open-book exams is to be completed within one day (24 hours).